rokas063/Atsiskaitomasis-darbas/README.md

-In this code you can find: Register, login, live chat
+In this code you can find: Register, login, add profile picture, can create multiple acounts and chat with another users in real time.